 We are currently focusing our resources and efforts on ELVN-001, ELVN-002 and advancing our other research programs.
 Because we have limited financial and managerial resources, we must focus on a limited number of research programs and product candidates and on specific indications.
 As a result, we may forgo or delay pursuit of opportunities for other indications or with other product candidates that may have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
-Our spending on current and future research and development activities for ELVN-001, ELVN-002 and our other research programs may not yield any commercially viable products.
+Our spending on current and future research and development activities for ELVN-001, ELVN-002 and our other research programs, including the development of any combination drug products or companion diagnostics, may not yield any commercially viable products.
 If we do not accurately evaluate the commercial potential or target markets for ELVN-001, ELVN-002 and our other research programs, or the product candidates we are currently developing in these programs, we may relinquish valuable rights to our product candidates or programs through collaboration, licensing or other strategic arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate or program.